(approved by the membership on April 18, 2021)

 - Chairperson: The Chairperson shall be responsible for calling and chairing all meetings as per these by-laws, or arranging for another officer to do so in her/his absence, and shall conduct such business as the Board may agree or direct.

-- Treasurer: The Treasurer shall be responsible for maintaining all financial records; accepting, depositing and recording all revenue; reporting the financial situation of the organization at each meeting; expending any funds as directed by the Board; and ensuring that at least two authorized signatures appear on any check written prior to distribution.
+- Treasurer: The Treasurer shall be responsible for maintaining all financial records; accepting, depositing and recording all revenue; reporting the financial situation of the organization at each meeting; and expending any funds as directed by the Board; and following policies and procedures established by the UUFKC board.

 - Secretary: The Secretary shall be responsible for drafting and maintaining the record of the minutes; presenting any correspondence to the Board or officers as may be appropriate, and maintaining a file of all relevant correspondence; drafting and recording any correspondence as may be directed by the Board.